Sunset 8-10 and 12-13 (often cold damage), 14-24, all other zones as a summer annual

 Disease and pests: In the late summer and early fall there are white flies!!!!
 Oh yeah, can you say ice cream??

 Additional comments: For ground covers most horticulturist and landscape designers will select L. montevidensis (purple flowers most of the year) because of it's trailing, prostrate habit.
-Note though that there are now many new hybrid cultivars with other flower colors such as yellow and orange that have prostrate trailing habits.
+Note though that there are now many new hybrid cultivars with other flower colors such as red, yellow and orange that have prostrate trailing habits.

 Some common lantana hybrids cultuvars include: